Rigo-Hernandez/IccyNails/README.md

 Client Website Page

-Will be adding more details and screenshots at
+Will be adding more details and screenshots at customers discretion.